Paul-Verdure/Frontend-Mentor-Challenge-2-Four-Card-Feature/README.md

 # Frontendmentor Projects

-Here are my first projects done with Frontend Mentor.
-The goal here is to develop my skills and knowledge on HTML & CSS by practicing, before to go on with Javascript during my bootcamp @WildCodeSchool in September.
-Any feedback will be warmly welcomed :)
+Frontend Mentor Challenge: Reproducing a given page (mobile and desktop) layout using HTML & CSS.
+More information can be found on https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK